SmartlyDressedGames/Unturned-Docs/ItemAsset/ClothingAsset.md

 **Armor_Explosion** *float*: Multiplier on damage received from area-of-effect explosions.
 Defaults to the value used for Armor.

+**Destroy_Clothing_Colliders** *bool*: If false, colliders are not destroyed when the clothing is attached to the character.
+For example equipped vanilla clothes do not have any colliders, but some mods (e.g., armor with hitbox) may have relied on child colliders not being destroyed.
+Defaults to true.

 **Proof_Water** *flag*: Specified if it should exhibit the waterproof property.
 Only applicable to backpacks and glasses.
 When waterproof glasses are worn, the player will not have their screen blurred while underwater.
 When a waterproof backpack and waterproof glasses are worn together, the player's oxygen will deplete at a greatly reduced rate when underwater.

 **Proof_Fire** *flag*: Specified if it should exhibit the fireproof property.
 Only applicable to shirts and pants.
 When a fireproof shirt and fireproof pants are worn together, the player will be immune to fire damage.